Guide to Buying Motorcycle Gear

 Motorcycle riding gear is as huge a part of motorcycle riding as the ride itself.
 You’ll need to ensure your gear keeps you safe and that it’s comfortable.
 Riding in the cold, extreme heat or a downpour of rain can be distracting to your focus to the road.
 And it sure makes for one unpleasant ride if you’re not prepared with good motorcycle gear.
 Our guidelines here to buying motorcycle gear will help you make the best choices for your particular riding lifestyle.
 And once your initial investment is achieved, you’ll be set for a few years!

-Each type of motorcycle activity has it’s own special range of gear.
-If you ride off-road, or compete on a race-track, you’ll require gear designed for these styles of riding.
-Yet the initial buying decisions can be a challenge particularly today when there are more options than every before!
+Each type of motorcycle activity has its own special range of gear.
+If you ride off-road, or compete on a race-track, you’ll need gear designed for these styles of riding.
+Yet the first buying decisions can be a challenge particularly today when there are more options than every before!

 - Helmet (Rated DOT, Snel, BSA, etc)

-- Pants – With armour in knees and hip area; good flexibility.
+- Pants: sturdy material with armour in knees and hip area and allow for flexibility.

-- Gloves – Leather is best; cover past wrist bone (gauntlet style); leather palms minimal; no open skin areas; flexible enough for good use of levers/controls.
+- Gloves: Leather is your best bet.
+Gloves should cover and extend beyond your wrist bone (gauntlet style).
+If not fully leather be sure at very minimum the palms are fully leather.
+Gloves should have no open areas exposing skin and be flexible enough for good use of levers/controls.
 Tip: Careful not to buy too small.

 Should I Buy Leather or Textile?